frederic-perez/AmE-dictionary/data/dictionary.md

 __score<sup>1</sup>__ _n_ :three: A group or set of twenty or about twenty. _Five score years ago._ :es: veintena
 __score<sup>2</sup>__ _v_ Make small marks into the surface of. _Score the clay before firing it._ _What tool is used to score a loaf of bread before baking?_
 __scorecard__ _n_ :three: /ˈskɔːˌkɑːd/ __1__ A card on which scores are recorded in various games, esp golf. _Inner scorecard._ __2__ A card identifying the players in a sports match, esp cricket or baseball.
-__scores__ _n_ A large number of something. _Syn_ a great many, a lot, a great/good deal, a large/great number/amount, great quantities, plenty _He sent scores of enthusiastic letters to friends._
+__scores__ _n pl_ :two: A large number of something. _Syn_ a great many, a lot, a great/good deal, a large/great number/amount, great quantities, plenty _He sent scores of enthusiastic letters to friends._
 __scorn<sup>1</sup>__ _n_ :three::hammer:
 __scorn<sup>2</sup>__ _v_ (scorned)
 __scotch__ _n_ :astonished: __2__ (Games, other than specified) A line marked down, as for hopscotch.